 In addition to produce and other products sold on the street, there is an amazing variety of shops: butchers and fishmongers, florists, bakeries, cheese shops, and restaurants.
 This is an exceptionally multi-cultural neighborhood.
 In addition to historically Italian businesses are those that are Vietnamese, Korean, Chinese, Mexican, and South American run.

-Notable shops AT THE ITALIAN MARKET
+NOTABLE SHOPS AT THE ITALIAN MARKET

 Fanty’s Kitchen Shop.
 Stepping inside this family owned and operated kitchen store is a bit like stepping back in time.
 The store first opened in this exact location in 1906.
 The building has that unmistakable feel of an old-fashioned hardware store.
 There are large display windows, marvelously well-worn wooden floors and big, old doors.
 Individual rooms fall one into the other, like a cascading waterfall.
 Whatever your interest, you are likely to find an appliance, tool or serving dish that you absolutely must have.

-Di Bruno Bothers.
+Di Bruno Brothers.
 Few things get me more excited about cooking and eating than a really good food store.
 Di Bruno Brothers ranks high on my list.
 The store isn’t big.
 According to their website, it’s just 400 square feet.
 But they make the most of every square inch.
 Specialty groceries are stacked and displayed from floor to ceiling.
 Huge reach-in and serve over counter refrigerators display gourmet cheese and cured meat.